The Objectives of Proverbs

 “The fear of the LORD is the beginning of knowledge; fools despise wisdom and instruction” (Proverbs 1:7).

 In order to gain knowledge, you must first start with fear.
 Now there is a puzzle.
 What does being afraid have to do with learning facts?
 If a person thinks he knows everything, then there is no motivation to learn because he is confident that he knows all that he needs to know.
-Usually it is not until a person realizes he is in danger and that he doesn’t have sufficient knowledge to get out of that danger does a person swallow his pride and is receptive to learning.
+Usually, it is not until a person realizes he is in danger and that he doesn’t have sufficient knowledge to get out of that danger does a person swallows his pride and is receptive to learning.
 Schools provide this type of motivation with tests.
 “If I don’t pass this test, I’m going to flunk the course, then mom and dad will kill me!”
 Suddenly a fire is lit for learning.
-Colleges do something similar, knowing that there is a final exam which will determine my grade and knowing that if I don’t pass the I wasted the money I spent on this course, the fear of not passing makes me inclined to learn.
+Colleges do something similar, knowing that there is a final exam that will determine my grade and knowing that if I don’t pass the I wasted the money I spent on this course, the fear of not passing makes me inclined to learn.

 Solomon’s point is that until people realize that there is a final judgment by God and that each person is fully accountable to God for his own actions, there is no motivation to learn.
 “Let us hear the conclusion of the whole matter: Fear God and keep His commandments, For this is man's all.
 For God will bring every work into judgment, Including every secret thing, Whether good or evil” (Ecclesiastes 12:13-14).

-Love eventually supercedes that fear.
+Love eventually supersedes that fear.
 “Love has been perfected among us in this: that we may have boldness in the day of judgment; because as He is, so are we in this world.
 There is no fear in love; but perfect love casts out fear, because fear involves torment.
 But he who fears has not been made perfect in love” (I John 4:17-18).
 Yet, it remains that the initial start to learning is fear.

 In contrast, we are introduced to a character trait that will be discussed at length in Proverbs.
 A fool is someone who refuses to learn.
 They hold wisdom and being corrected in contempt.
 Implied in the contrast is that a fool has no fear of God.